balbasty/synthspline/README.md

     sample = synthesizer()
 ```

-Each sample is a named tuple with keys `['vessels', 'labels', 'levelmap',
+Each sample is a named tuple with keys `['prob', 'labels', 'levelmap',
 'nblevelmap', 'branchmap', 'skeleton', 'dist']`.
 Each key contains a
 tensor with a batch dimension, a (singleton) channel dimension and three
 spatial dimensions.